ubam/ubfr-docs/Installation_Tutorial.md

 ## Install Image
 - Reboot the device: `adb reboot bootloader`
-- Use the UBports installer to flash Ubuntu Touch to your Linux device choosing one of this methods:
+- Use the UBports installer to flash Ubuntu Touch to your Linux device choosing one of these methods:

 ### UBports installer as Snap
 `sudo snap install ubports-installer --devmode`